Yikai-Liao/symusic/docs/concepts/musicxml_io.md

 - marks the segment for a later patch if no standard type-and-dot spelling exists.

 This stage is where the exporter deliberately prefers note stability over notation cleverness.
 Symusic never splits notes just to preserve a lyric timestamp on a tied continuation.
-If a lyric has no stable note onset in the flattened model, the lyric is not guaranteed to roundtrip.
+Instead, continuation fragments are conservatively merged onto the surviving note onset, so lyric text is preserved even when the original fragmentation is not.

 ### 5. Build `ScoreData` for `mx::impl::ScoreWriter`